Dhammapada: History

 According to tradition, the Dhammapada's verses were spoken by the Buddha on various occasions.
 Glenn Wallis states: "By distilling the complex models, theories, rhetorical style and sheer volume of the Buddha's teachings into concise, crystalline verses, the Dhammapada makes the Buddhist way of life available to anyone...In fact, it is possible that the very source of the Dhammapada in the third century B.C.E. is traceable to the need of the early Buddhist communities in India to laicize the ascetic impetus of the Buddha's original words."
 The text is part of the Khuddaka Nikaya of the Sutta Pitaka, although over half of the verses exist in other parts of the Pali Canon.
 A 4th or 5th century CE commentary attributed to Buddhaghosa includes 305 stories which give context to the verses.

+The Pāli Dhammapada is one of the most popular pieces of Theravada literature.
+It is the oldest available manuscripts date to 1500 CE.
+A compiler is not named.
+A critical edition of the Dhammapada in Latin was produced by Danish scholar Viggo Fausbøll in 1855, becoming the first Pali text to receive this kind of examination by the European academic community.

+Parallels

 Although the Pāli edition is the best-known, a number of other versions are known: